Get

 Final Thoughts

-While your dog may be allergic to rice, it’s much more likely that they are allergic to the animal protein source in their food, or do not have food allergies at all.
+It is possible for dogs to be allergic to rice.
+Fortunately, however, it is extremely rare and easy to avoid, as rice is not an essential part of the canine diet.
 Dogs are much more likely to be allergic to things in the environment such as grasses, pollens, and weeds, in addition to fleas, more than food.
 However, if you notice that your dog is itching or always has an upset stomach when they eat rice, you should speak to your veterinarian about getting them on a food trial to rule this allergy in/out.
+Alternative diets in those cases include commercial foods without rice or other proteins your dog may be allergic to, a hydrolyzed diet or a home cooked diet formulated by a certified veterinary nutritionist.

 Featured Image Credit: Dmitriev Mikhail, Shutterstock